Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 ### Launch with Established Database

 You already ingest the recommendation results into the database as described above.
 You should be able to launch the app with the following command.
+Note that the `SQLALCHEMY_DATABASE_URI` environment variable will determine which database the app connects to.

 ```bash
 make docker-app-local